SeaQL/sea-orm-tutorial/README.md

 ## Running the tutorials

-To run the tutorial code, switch to the directory of the turorial and run cargo
+To run the tutorial code, switch to the directory of the tutorial and run cargo

 ```sh
 # Switch to tutorial directory